haadi-farhan/hwinfo-log-analyser/README.md

 <br>
 <br>

 ## Why This Project?
-(And Motivations)
 Existing HWiNFO log viewers often feature outdated, cluttered interfaces.
 This motivated me to build this application to solve that issue by providing a stylish and minimal user interface.
 <br>
 <br>

 ## Development Details
-* **Prototyping**: Google AI Studio
+* Built using Google AI Studio.
+* **Development Time**: Rapid, took ~4 hours (including time spent navigating the free-tier rate limits).
-* **Development Approach**: AI-assisted development ('vibe coding') This was my first time using an AI-oriented IDE to build an app, and through the course I learned advanced prompting techniques and how to make use of tools in Google AI Studio to effectively streamline the build process.
+* **Development Approach**: AI-assisted development ('vibe coding').
+This was my first time using an AI-oriented IDE to build an app, and through the course I learned advanced prompting techniques and how to make use of tools in Google AI Studio to effectively streamline the build process.

 ## Current Status & Testing
-* **Development Time**: Built rapidly in ~4 hours (including time spent navigating the free-tier rate limits).
-* **Testing Scope**: Seems stable and bug-free from testing using real-world logs from my system (Intel CPU and NVIDIA GPU).
+* **Testing Scope**: Seems stable and bug-free from testing using real world logs from my system (Intel CPU and NVIDIA GPU).
 * *Note: Extensive cross-hardware testing has not been conducted yet.
-Contributions and bug reports are welcome!*
+Contributions and bug reports are welcome.*

 ## To Run Locally: